-Chief city of the District of Upper Franconia.
+Chief city of the District of Bamberg in the Upper Franconia region

 Town of Bamberg

 Located in Bavaria, Bamberg is 50 km. north of Nuremberg and 3 km. from the confluence of the Regnitz and Main Rivers.
 The city spreads out over a series of hills and into the valley, occupying the banks of the river and the island that separates its two branches.

 The city of Bamberg, part of which is surrounded by fortifications, is composed of three centres: the hills of Bergstadt (11th century) are dominated by the cathedral; the island of Inselstadt (12th century) is the market place; and the south bank of the river, known as Theuerstadt (Middle Ages), includes the market garden.
 A church marks each extremity of the cruciform plan which was laid out soon after the city’s foundation.